MZeit/SendSMSInvites/README.md

 ### Prerequisites

-* Limesurvey v.2.6+
+* Limesurvey Version 3.15
 * An account at an SMS Gateway which provides a HTTP/HTTPS interface to interact with the plugin via HTTP post requests.

+### SMS Gateway set Up
+The SMS Gateway account credentials should be saved in the pluginConfig.php file, depending on the gateway of your choice, the authentication method for your account can be a username & password, OAuth key or an API key.
+Some changes in line 116 might be needed accordingly.
+Read the documentation of the Gateway HTTP request to ensure compatibility.

 ### Installation

 In order to install this plugin:
 1. Download the php file and save it locally
+2. Purchase credit from a SMS Gateway and edit the pluginConfig.php file with the credentials.
-2. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
+3. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
-3. Place the php file in the folder created.
+4. Place the php file in the folder created.
-4. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.
+5. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.

 ### Plugin Settings